-All solar safety and health rules and regulations, orders or parts thereof which are inconsistent with or contrary to this Department Circular are hereby repealed, amended, or modified accordingly.
+All hydropower safety, health and environment rules and regulations, orders or parts thereof which are inconsistent with or contrary to this Department Circular are hereby repealed, amended, or modified accordingly.

 Section IX - Effectivity

 This Department Circular shall take effect fifteen (15) days following its publication in the Official Gazette or in two (2) newspapers of general circulation.